-- 5. Reported catches of D. eleginoides are presented in Table 1.
+5. Reported catches of D. eleginoides are presented in Table 1.
 The highest reported catches are taken from the Subarea 58.7 sector of the EEZ.
-Catches decreased from 2005 to a low of 72 tonnes in 2009 after which catches increased to more than 200 tonnes and have remained steady to the present season. - 6.
-In 2016 two vessels, the El Shaddai and the Koryo Maru No. 11, caught a combined total of 208 tonnes of D. eleginoides (Table 1). - 7.
-Fishing effort in the South African EEZ is concentrated to the north and the east of the Prince Edward Islands with the highest catches (>1 000 tonnes) being recorded from the Subarea 58.7 sector.
+Catches decreased from 2005 to a low of 72 tonnes in 2009 after which catches increased to more than 200 tonnes and have remained steady to the present season.

+6. Fishing effort in the South African EEZ is concentrated to the north and the east of the Prince Edward Islands with the highest catches (>1 000 tonnes) being recorded from the Subarea 58.7 sector.
 No targeted fishing activity is permitted within the Division 58.4.4a sector of the South African EEZ.